publisha/publisha.github.io/pages/InDesign_to_HTML.md

 Of course we have developed good habits and have made sure that all content has styles attached. we avoid overrides and adjusting appearance with bespoke settings.
 We also avoid adding empty paragraphs to achieve space.
 Once we have our styles applied (paragraph, character and objects) we then need to instruct InDesign what HTML tags to apply to those elements on export.

-## Two Features we need first

-- If you have already mapped your styles to tags by name and have an XML structure then this will be a marvellous benefit.
-- If you have a table of contents then we can use this to generate a friendly menu for navigation.

-### Check your XML structure

-We will generate the HTML *based on the XML Structure* so only those elements will appear in the HTML.
-You *can* base the export on the layout but this may give some unwanted elements.

->**Note**: There are other options to use for the layout of the exported HTML; you can use the *existing layout*, however, there is a degree of unpredictability in the order of the components, with stories arranged according to order of creation.
-Content can also be arranged with *Articles*, and export to HTML can use this feature too.

 ## Build the Table of contents